CURENT/andes/README.rst

 This work was supported in part by the Engineering Research Center Program of the National Science Foundation and the Department of Energy under NSF Award Number EEC-1041877 and the CURENT Industry Partnership Program.

+This project is inspired by the book `Power System Modelling and Scripting`_ by Federico Milano.

+.. _`Power System Modelling and Scripting`: http://www.python.org/